 Guide Checklist and Daily Protocol

-This document outlines the functional procedures of beginning and ending a day of performance.
-Because the tracking of a huge number of players was so multi-faceted, guides found it helpful to have a step by step checklist to refer to so they could ensure they had covered all their responsibilities at a given phase of the game.
-This was a functional manual (versus an archival one) that was often referred to during active play.
+This document outlines the functional procedures for guides at the beginning and end of a day of performance.
+Because the tracking of a huge number of players was so multi-faceted, guides found it helpful to have the step-by-step checklist to refer to so they could ensure they had covered all their responsibilities during a shift of the game.

 This document outlines different aspects that emerged through the iterative testing of the game that could potentially disrupt the continuity of the character portrayal.
 It includes overarching style rules, specific grammar consistencies to observe, standardized language around daily mechanics of play, notes on where best to focus conversation, nitty gritty specifics about what this supernatural creature says about the physical world and its own being, and commonly used phrases.